dobby-dobster/aws-terraform-bastion-private-server/README.md

 You can now deploy the environment with Terraform.

-`terraform plan` will show you what terraform plans to do, i.e how many resources it will add.
+`terraformin init` and then `terraform plan` will show you what terraform plans to do, i.e how many resources it will add.

 If you are happy with the output, then `terraform apply`.
 Type 'yes' when prompted.

 ## End Result

-Once the deployment has completed, a single VPC with exist with a private and public subnets.
+Once the deployment has completed, a single VPC with exist with a private and public subnet.

 A bastion host will reside in the public subnet and a 'private server' will reside in the private subnet.
-Both instances have appropiate security groups.
+Both instances have appropriate security groups.

 ## Cleanup
 You can destroy the environment with terraform destroy.